Diatomaceous Fossil Shell (aka: DE) is a very common product with a wide variety of uses in industry, around the house and yard.

 Fill a container like a parmesan cheese container to use as a shaker for the powder.
 Garden duster applicators are available as well.
 Avoid creating dust, it can harm your respiratory system.
 Wearing gloves and masks is a must, especially if you have allergies and breathing issues.

 Dust the dry powder on the plants.
 Experts suggest the best time suggested is morning and evening when the plants have little dew on them.
-The moisture helps retain the powdered DE.
+The moisture helps retain the powdered diatomaceous earth.
 This powder is not effective when wet but when it dries up, insects begin to “experience” its effects.

 Applying the powder to surrounding garden beds to help to kill crawling insects before they reach your plants.